-In the table below, is a comparison between ITCU’s home equity loan and HELOC that can help you to make your decision.
+In the table, is a comparison between ITCU’s home equity loan and HELOC that can help you to make your decision.
 Be sure to check out our current Home Equity Loan rates and HELOC rates.

 |Feature||Home Equity Loan||Home Equity Line of Credit (HELOC)|